AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### move

 The Gantt tree will dispatch the "move" event when we change the position of any process/task.
-Gantt dispatch this when it catches the live mode changes in Gantts' structure made by user in live mode.
+Gantt chart dispatch this when it catches the live mode changes in Gantts' structure made by user in live mode.
 It has several necessary fields:

  - "type", where you should put the object type (e.g. string)
  - "source", where you should define the start point of your actual time bar